mysteryhunt/puzzle-editing/README.md

 ### File Permissions:

-Make sure that both the `uploads` directory (and everything underneath it) and the `tmp` directory (and everything underneath it) are writable and searchable by your web server.
+Make sure that the `uploads` directory exists in this directory (you may need to create it), and that it (and everything underneath it) and the `tmp` directory (and everything underneath it) are writable and searchable by your web server.

 ### To get email notifications working: